wangjwchn/AImage/README.md

 ![video](http://i.imgur.com/XOoq9mP.gif)

 ##Features

-- [x] Using asynchronous image decoding to reduce the main thread CPU usage.
+- [x] Small but complete,with only 300 lines of code.
+- [x] As UIImage and UIImageView extension,Easy to use.
+- [x] Allow to control display quality, memory usage and display progress.
 - [x] Optimized for Multi-Image case.
-- [x] As UIImage and UIImageView extension,easy to use.
-- [x] Have a great performance on memory usage by using producer/consumer pattern.
-- [x] Have a great performance on CPU usage by using asynchronous loading.
+- [x] Have a great performance on memory and cpu usage.Using asynchronous image decoding to reduce the main thread CPU usage.
-- [x] Allow to control display quality by using factor 'level of Integrity'
-- [x] Allow to control memory usage by using factor 'memoryLimit'

 ## Installation